renovatebot/renovate/docs/usage/configuration-options.md

 }
 ```

+For more details on this syntax see Renovate's [string pattern matching documentation](./string-pattern-matching.md).

 ### matchPackageNames

 Use this field if you want to have one or more exact name matches in your package rule.